-Answer: It depends.
-If the verification of the authenticity of the unique identifier (UI) can be performed by using the human readable code, the products can be further distributed.
+Answer: It depends on the human readable code.
+If the verification of the authenticity of the unique identifier (UI) can be performed using the human readable code, the product can be further distributed.

-If the verification of the authenticity of the UI cannot be performed (because the human readable code is damaged or absent), then two scenarios can be envisaged:
+If the verification of the authenticity of the UI cannot be performed (because the human readable code is damaged or absent), then the wholesaler should not further distribute the product with unreadable codes (Article 24 of Regulation No 2016/161).
+This requirement is independent of whether the verification was mandatory under Article 20 of